morgan-jaouni/First-Project---SIMS-Game/README.md

 //How to toggle lights?
 Toggling 'light' button will turn dark, characters will change

 //How does it die?
 If hunger or boredom reaches 10 the snail dies

+Technologies used:
+-html, CSS, JavaScript, jQuery

+My approach to this game was to create the most basic game I possibly could.
+I started with a simple scoreboard that used Javascript to increment the hunger, etc. Then, I created buttons that decremented the scoreboard.
+Once I had these components working, I began to add on to the game.

+Unsolved problems:

+Performance issues - It seems when you click on one of the 4 buttons, it doesn't always change for 4.5 seconds like it is set to do in the JS function.

+After the user clicks 'OK' on the alert that their pet died, I wanted the page to refresh so the user can play again.
+Currently, It will reset, but the increments reset at 10 instead of 5.

+CSS issues - there is a sliver of white at the bottom of the screen when the window is full screen.
+When the size of the window is altered, the characters move positions on the screen.
+Some of the png characters are pixelated.

+I wanted the png characters in the background to return after the duration of the click button.

+Triumphs

+- Creating animations using keyframes and png characters

+- Writing a function for the animations that toggle different png characters and changes the background for a period of time based on which button is clicked, before returning back to the main screen

+-Creating buttons that allow the background to change for a period of time

+-I thought I did a satisfactory job utilizing comments in JavaScript/html

+Challenges

+-Creating an alert that allowed the user to input the name of their pet

+-Creating keyframes that allowed the animation to move along the x-axis

+-Failed to utilize comments in css

+Code snippets

+//set an alert when the page loads that allows user input confirm('WELCOME!....');
+let person = prompt("Enter the name of your snail!", "Gary the Snail");

+if (person != null) {
+    document.getElementById("name").innerHTML =
+        person;
+}

+//Removes a character from the screen for the duration of the function document.getElementById('puff').style.display="none";